-All Testim cloud services are accessed over a secure connection (HTTPS) and are authenticated to verify the identity of the user accessing the service.
+All Testim cloud services are accessed over a secure connection (HTTPS) and authenticated to verify the user’s identity accessing the service.

 To ensure that users’ test runs are always secure, we utilize HTTPS by default.
 Every time a user communicates with Testim, they are redirected through a secure connection using HTTPS.
-It uses a transport layer security (TLS), formerly known as secure sockets layer (SSL), and ensures that the communication between the user’s browser and the Testim servers is secure.
+It uses a transport layer security (TLS), formerly known as secure sockets layer (SSL), and ensures that the communication between the user’s browser and the Testim servers is protected.

-WebSockets allows extensive interaction between the client’s browser and the servers and devices.
+WebSockets allow extensive interaction between the client’s browser and the servers and devices.
 To protect the privacy of transferred data during the testing session, we use WSS exclusively.
 WSS uses SSL over port 443 for transport and therefore only transmits encrypted data.

 Testim uses the following encryption practices:

 - Data-in-transit, meaning the network between the client and server is encrypted (TLS).

 - Passwords are encrypted using bcrypt password hashing.

-Testim uses trusted and secured cloud providers to host our customers’ information and to enable parts of its service.
+Testim uses trusted and secured cloud providers to host our customers’ information and enable parts of its service.
 This includes: